commonquail/BSN/README.md

-# BioWare Forum Readability Fix
+# BioWare Forum Fixes

-This is a quick fix the improve the readability of the [BioWare Forum][BSN], which was completely redesigned on 2014-02-24.
-It increases the font size for text meant to be read and changes some colours to improve contrast.
-It is not a theme changer.
+These user scripts improve the usability of the [BioWare Forum][BSN].
+The style sheet aims to improve overall readability of the white theme while the script improves functionality such as navigation.
+See the respective sites for a feature overview; it won't be included here for maintenance reasons.

 ## Installation

-It is recommended to install the file from [userstyles.org][CSS] to better facilitate updating.
+It is recommended to install the files from [userstyles.org][CSS] respectively [userscripts.org][JS] to better facilitate updating.

 ## Support

 Officially, only the latest stable version of Firefox is supported.
 Several other major browsers have support for similar functionality, and Stylish exists in a Google Chrome version.

 ### Dependencies

 * [Stylish][] 1.4.1+
+* [Greasemonkey][] 1.15+

 [BSN]: http://forum.bioware.com/
 [JS]: http://userscripts.org/scripts/show/127615